AeroCross/mblcc/README.md

 Reach out if you have issues running the app.

 ```
-# Install ruby 3.4.2 with your version manager of choise
+# Install ruby 3.4.2 with your version manager of choice
 # I use mise: https://mise.jdx.dev/lang/ruby.html
 mise use -g ruby@3.4